The City has started working on the Main Street Corridor Plan to focus on the future of the Longmont Main Street corridor!

 Opportunities for Input

 Thanks to everyone who attended the public meeting on November 7th and to everyone who completed the initial survey!
+A summary of the initial survey results are available on-line.
 Stay tuned for additional meeting notices and future surveys.

 Project OverviewThis corridor plan will assess land use, transportation, market needs, and opportunities for improvements to the Main St. Corridor.
 The corridor extends from State Highway 66 on the north to Plateau Road on the south and encompasses one to three blocks on each side of Main St. The 5-mile corridor is being divided up into four distinct character areas.
 This plan will address the need to carry multiple transportation modes safely and efficiently on Main Street, while revitalizing the area, and creating opportunities for mixed-land use projects over time.
 Throughout this planning effort, the project team will work closely with the community to identify proposed land use changes and growth opportunities, while honoring the unique and historic characteristics of the corridor.